Table of Contents

 If you sell different products and services at different prices, you would use the above formula to calculate the revenue for each product or service, and then add each total together to get your total revenue from your business’s operations.

-Next, you’ll want to add any other income (including investment income or sales of any assets) your business earned over the year to get your total annual business revenue.
+Next, you’ll want to add any other income (including investment income or sales of any assets) that your business earned during the year to come up with your total annual business revenue.

 Annual Business Revenue Example